Share Market News

 GIFT Nifty:

-GIFT Nifty August 2025 futures were currently trading 56.50 points (or 0.23%) lower, suggesting that the Nifty 50 could open mildly in the red today.
+GIFT Nifty September 2025 futures were trading with a gain of 17.00 points (or 0.07%) in early trade, suggesting a positive start for the Nifty 50 today.

 Institutional Flows: